Skip to main content

 1 July 2026

-Automated eInvoicing processing target
+Automated eInvoicing processing and sending target

 31 December 2026